perrette/papers/README.md

             journal = {Earth System Dynamics}
         }

-- add pdf to `myref.bib`  library, and rename a copy of it in a files directory `files`.
+- add pdf to `papers.bib`  library, and rename a copy of it in a files directory `files`.

-        $> myref add --rename --copy --bibtex myref.bib --filesdir files esd-4-11-2013.pdf --info INFO:myref:found doi:10.5194/esd-4-11-2013
+        $> papers add --rename --copy --bibtex papers.bib --filesdir files esd-4-11-2013.pdf --info INFO:papers:found doi:10.5194/esd-4-11-2013
-    	INFO:myref:new entry: perrette_2013
+    	INFO:papers:new entry: perrette_2013
-    	INFO:myref:create directory: files/2013
+    	INFO:papers:create directory: files/2013
-    	INFO:myref:mv /home/perrette/playground/myref/esd-4-11-2013.pdf files/2013/Perrette_2013.pdf
+    	INFO:papers:mv /home/perrette/playground/papers/esd-4-11-2013.pdf files/2013/Perrette_2013.pdf
-    	INFO:myref:renamed file(s): 1
+    	INFO:papers:renamed file(s): 1

 (the `--info` argument asks for the above output information to be printed out to the terminal)

-In the common case where the bibtex (`--bibtex`) and files directory  (`--filesdir`) do not change, it is convenient to *install* `myref`.
+In the common case where the bibtex (`--bibtex`) and files directory  (`--filesdir`) do not change, it is convenient to *install* `papers`.
 Install comes with the option to git-track any change to the bibtex file (`--git`) options.

 - setup git-tracked library (optional)

-        $> myref install --bibtex myref.bib --filesdir files --git --gitdir ./ myref configuration
+        $> papers install --bibtex papers.bib --filesdir files --git --gitdir ./ papers configuration
-        * configuration file: /home/perrette/.config/myrefconfig.json
+        * configuration file: /home/perrette/.config/papersconfig.json
-        * cache directory:    /home/perrette/.cache/myref
+        * cache directory:    /home/perrette/.cache/papers
         * git-tracked:        True
         * git directory :     ./
         * files directory:    files (1 files, 5.8 MB)
-        * bibtex:            myref.bib (1 entries)
+        * bibtex:            papers.bib (1 entries)

 Note the existing bibtex file was detected but untouched.
-The configuration file is global (unless `--local` is specified), so from now on, any `myref` command will be know about these settings.
-Type `myref status -v` to check your configuration.
+The configuration file is global (unless `--local` is specified), so from now on, any `papers` command will be know about these settings.
+Type `papers status -v` to check your configuration.
 You also notice that crossref requests are saved in the cache directory.
-This happens regardless of whether `myref` is installed or not.
+This happens regardless of whether `papers` is installed or not.
 From now on, no needs to specify bibtex file or files directory.

 - list entries (and edit etc...)

-        $> myref list -l
+        $> papers list -l
         Perrette2013: A scaling approach to project regional sea level rise and it... (doi:10.5194/esd-4-11-2013, file:1)

-`myref list` is a useful command, inspired from unix's `find` and `grep`.
+`papers list` is a useful command, inspired from unix's `find` and `grep`.
 It lets you search in your bibtex in a typical manner (including a number of special flags such as `--duplicates`, `--review-required`, `--broken-file`...), then output the result in a number of formats (one-liner, raw bibtex, keys-only, selected fields) or let you perform actions on it (currently `--edit`, `--delete`).
 For instance, it is possible to manually merge the duplicates with:

-        $> myref list --duplicates --edit
+        $> papers list --duplicates --edit

 - other commands:

-    - `myref status ...`
+    - `papers status ...`
-    - `myref check ...`
+    - `papers check ...`
-    - `myref filecheck ...`
+    - `papers filecheck ...`
-    - `myref undo ...`
+    - `papers undo ...`
-    - `myref git ...`
+    - `papers git ...`

 Consult inline help for more detailed documentation!